Office of the Superintendent of Financial Institutions

 The key risks associated with derivatives include market risk, credit risk and liquidity risk.
 The risks of derivatives are more directly related to size and price volatility (including valuation adjustments) of the cash flows they represent than they are to the size of the notional amounts on which the cash flows are based.
 In fact, the risks of derivatives, and the cash flows that are derived from them, may represent only a small portion of the notional amounts.
 However, in other cases (e.g., credit default swaps) the entire notional amount may represent potential cash flows.

-The process of risk management for derivatives should be integrated into the FRFI’s overall risk management program.
+The process of risk management for derivatives should be integrated into the FRFI's overall risk management program.
 FRFIs should be in a position to identify the material risks they face with respect to derivatives activities, assess their potential impact and have policies and controls in place to manage risk effectively.
-A FRFI’s derivatives activities should, consistent with the Risk Appetite Framework, be subject to risk limits approved by the Board of Directors (Board).
+A FRFI's derivatives activities should be consistent with its Risk Appetite FrameworkFootnote 2.
 Effective control, monitoring and reporting systems and procedures should be in place to ensure on-going operational compliance with the Risk Appetite Framework.

 FRFIs should have a strong governance process around the valuation of derivatives, which includes robust control processes and documented procedures.
 The valuation governance structures and related processes should be integrated with other risk management systems within the FRFI.
 There should be an appropriate segregation of duties between the valuation function and trading function based on the FRFI's derivatives activities.
 Where valuation systems are automated, there should be appropriate access management controls in place.

 FRFIs using derivatives instruments where material valuation uncertainty exists (e.g., instruments with complex payoffs, thinly traded or less liquid instruments where there are no readily available market prices) should have valuation and risk management processes that explicitly assess valuation uncertainty commensurate with the size and depth of its activities.
-Such assessments should be included in communication to senior management and/or the Board, in their respective roles.
+Such assessments should be included in communication to senior management.

 The market risk of a derivative is the risk of losses arising from fluctuations in the market value of the underlying reference asset.
 Market prices can be influenced by many factors, including movements in interest rates, credit spreads, equity prices, exchange rates or commodity prices.
 A FRFI should define market risk limits for derivatives exposures based on its overall risk appetite.